LamaCorp/graphalama/README.md

 Two conclude, there are four things to remember:
  - We can anchor a widget to one or more side of the window by setting the anchor to `RIGHT`, `LEFT`, `TOP` and `BOTTOM`.
  Those constants are defined in `graphalama.constants`.
- - We can combine the anchors with the pipe symbol, `|`, so we anchor a widget to the top right corner with `anchor=TOP|RIGHT"
+ - We can combine the anchors with the pipe symbol, `|`, so we anchor a widget to the top right corner with `anchor=TOP|RIGHT`
  - Not only the position, but also the size can be controled with anchors.
 If `anchor=LEFT|RIGHT`, the distance from the widget to both side wil stay constant.
 Therefore the width will stretch if the window gets bigger and shrink if the window gets smaller.
  - The `pos` of a widget always reflect the anchor: if the anchor is `BOTTOM|RIGHT` the `pos` will be teh bottom right of the widget.